 · We may process your data with your consent.
 If we do, it will be recorded and you can withdraw this at anytime

 For how long will we keep your information?

 We will only keep your data for as long as is necessary and in accordance with our retention schedule.

 The National Fraud Initiative matches electronic data between public and private sector bodies to protect public funds and prevent fraud.

 We will share your data using the lawful basis ‘legal obligation’.

 We could potentially share your data with the Wales Audit Office, The Cabinet Office, DWP and HMRC.

 Cookies Website and My Monmouthshire

-For full privacy information on how we collect data on our Website and use, My Monmouthshire click here for our Privacy Notice.
+For full privacy information on how we collect data on our website and use My Monmouthshire please see our Website and Cookies Privacy Notice.

 More detailed privacy information